LukasFuchs/GeoModBox.jl/examples/DiffusionEquation/2D/README.md

 To numerically solve equation $(3)$ one needs to discretize the numerical domain and assign the parameters to their corresponding nodes.

 <img src="./Figures/Diffusion_Grid.jpg" alt="drawing" width="600"/> <br>
 **Figure 1.
-2-D Discretization.** *Conservative finite difference grid* to solve the 2-D conductive part of the *temperature conservation equation*.
+2-D Discretization.** *Conservative finite difference grid* to solve the 2-D conductive part of the *temperature equation*.
 The temperature is defined on the centroids (red circles) and the heat flux between the vertices (horizontal - blue x, vertical - green square).
 The temperature *ghost nodes* (grey circles) are used to properly implement *Dirichlet* and *Neumann* thermal boundary conditions.

 ### Explicit, FTCS (or Forward Euler Method)